n-WN/my-stars/README.md

 *   [knadh/tg-archive](https://github.com/knadh/tg-archive) - A tool for exporting Telegram group chats into static websites like mailing list archives.

-*   [skyzh/tiny-llm](https://github.com/skyzh/tiny-llm) - (🚧 WIP) a course of LLM inference serving on Apple Silicon for systems engineers.
+*   [skyzh/tiny-llm](https://github.com/skyzh/tiny-llm) - A course of learning LLM inference serving on Apple Silicon for systems engineers.

 *   [ranea/CASCADA](https://github.com/ranea/CASCADA) - A tool to evaluate the security of cryptographic primitives against distinguishing attacks with bit-vector SMT solvers.